unipv-larl/GWC2025/registration.md

 ## ✅ Registration procedure

-To register to the GWC2025, please fill out the **registration form** at the following link: [https://form.jotform.com/243143979670365](https://form.jotform.com/243143979670365)
+To register to the GWC2025, please complete the **registration form** at this link: [https://form.jotform.com/243143979670365](https://form.jotform.com/243143979670365)

 Registration is confirmed only upon payment receipt.

 ## Cancellation policy

-All refund/cancellation requests must be received by email to [marta.daffara@pragmacongressi.it](marta.daffara@pragmacongressi.it) before January 13, 2025.
+All refund/cancellation requests must be received by email to [marta.daffara@pragmacongressi.it](marta.daffara@pragmacongressi.it) **before January 13, 2025**.
 There will be an administrative fee of 25 € deducted from each refund.

+## Invitation letters

+Participants who need a **visa** to enter Italy may request an invitation letter by completing the form available at this link: [https://form.jotform.com/243261524683356](https://form.jotform.com/243261524683356).

+It is the conference policy to only issue a letter of invitation to Speakers, Authors, Committee Members, and Attendees who have completed their registration and paid the conference fee.

+Refunds will be issued for cancellations due to visa rejections, even after January 13th.

 ---